neoeny152/ninja-avdregistration/README.md

 This script is ideal for two common administrative scenarios:

 1.  **Moving a Session Host to a New Host Pool:** When you need to migrate an existing AVD session host from one host pool to another (e.g., moving from a "Testing" pool to a "Production" pool).
+This workflow requires removing the host from the original pool in the Azure Portal before running the script.
 2.  **Re-registering a Corrupted or Removed Host:** If a session host was accidentally removed from its host pool in the Azure portal or its registration has become corrupted, this script can quickly and reliably re-establish its connection.

 ---